Tuition increases on November 12th - Enroll soon to lock in current pricing!

 Academic Integrity

 Academic integrity is demonstrating honest behavior in an academic setting and avoiding plagiarism.
-In our AoPS Online courses, this means crediting the help you have received and not submitting the work of others as your own.
+In our AoPS Online courses, this means crediting the help you have received and not submitting work that is not your own.

 At the beginning of each AoPS Online course, students must agree to the principles outlined in the AoPS Online Honor Code before interacting with the class: